Krasna Talivka

-According to the latest census (back in 2001), the population is predominantly Russophone (72.1%), while only 27.3% consider the Ukrainian language as their native.
+According to Ukraine's 2001 census, the village was home to 1,081 residents.
+The population is predominantly Russophone (72.1%), while only 27.3% consider the Ukrainian language as their native.

-To the east of the village is the Talove settlement, and to its west is the Krasnyi Derkul village.
+To the east of the Krasna Talivka is the village of Talove, Shchastia Raion, and to its west is the Krasnyi Derkul village.
 It is flanked from the north and south by the Rostov Oblast of Russia.